ben-xD/foodprint/node-serverless-graphql/README.md

 - Run `gcloud auth activate-service-account --key-file credentials/carbonfootprint-serverless.json`

 Every time you want to deploy to gcloud, replacing the old instance:

+1. Configure gcloud to deploy to London, with `gcloud config set functions/region europe-west2`
 1. From the `node-serverless-graphql` directory, run `gcloud functions deploy NAME --entry-point handler --runtime nodejs10 --trigger-http`, Replace NAME with 'foodprint', as that is what I have deployed to gcloud, and also set it on react native.
 NAME is the name of the function on google cloud.
 Handler is the name of the function in code (`index.js`).
-2. POST HTTP-requests to url returned from (1.)
+1. POST HTTP-requests to url returned from (1.)
-3. To delete, run `gcloud functions delete NAME`
+1. To delete, run `gcloud functions delete NAME`

 ### Running Locally